 For example, I experienced an 84% speed drop when connected to an Argentinian server.
 Luckily, the situation with all the other servers was better: for instance, when connected to a Swiss server with the OpenVPN UDP protocol, the speed dropped by only 17% compared to the baseline.
 Still, the speeds would be much better if PureVPN implemented WireGuard.

 Also, you might have some connection issues when using the IKEv2 tunneling protocol.
 During my tests, some servers kept disconnecting and I even lost internet access while being connected to the VPN.
+This really hurt the average speed test scores.

 Plans & pricing